Indian spotted eagle

-The Indian spotted eagle (Clanga hastata) is a large bird of prey native to South Asia.
+The Indian spotted eagle (Clanga hastata) is a large bird of prey native to the Indian subcontinent.
 Like all typical eagles, it belongs to the family Accipitridae.
 The typical eagles are often united with the buteos, sea eagles and other more heavy-set Accipitridae, but more recently it appears as if they are less distinct from the more slender accipitrine hawks.